stbsdk/referrer/readme.md

 > There is a global var `DEBUG` which activates additional consistency checks and protection logic not available in release mode.

-In debug mode the util method is exposed to the global namespace as `window.utilReferrer`.

 ## Contribution ##